KDE/documentation-kstars-docs-kde-org/user_manual/tool-imaging-planner.rst

 The Object Table
 ==================

-            The left side of the Imaging Planner tool is mostly occupied by the Object Table.
-It lists all the objects in the loaded catalog, other than those filtered out--see the Filters section below.
-Attributes of the objects are listed in the columns.
-Rows can be selected, and the selected row's information, altitude graph and image are shown on the right side of the tool.

-            The table defaults to a sort order of more imaging hours on top.
-However one can change the sort order by clicking on column headers which will sort by that column (with certain secondary column sort defaults).
-Clicking on the same column header again will reverse the sort order.

-            Right clicking (or control-click) on a row brings up a menu of operations that can be done on the object.
-Multiple rows can be selected (by the "click then shift-click technique") and the right-click menu may operate on all the selected rows.
-The operations allow you to add attributes to the object.
+            The Object Table, which occupies most of the left side of the Imaging Planner tool, displays a list of objects from the loaded catalog, excluding any that have been filtered out (see the Filters section below).
+The table's columns
+            display various attributes.
+Select a row to see details, an altitude graph, and an image on the right.

+            The table sorts by imaging hours by default.
+            Click a column header to sort by that column.
+            Click again to reverse the sort order.

+            Right-clicking a row opens a menu of operations.
+            Select multiple rows using "click then shift-click".
+            The right-click menu can operate on all selected rows, adding attributes to the objects.
 Choices are:

                -  Pick the selected object (or un-pick an already picked object).
 Note you can select more than one object at a